kushberrycream/spacex/README.md

 as my navigation buttons as this worked for what I needed.
 The validator let me know this wasnt the correct usage, so I replaced these with buttons and restyled them so they still looked the same.

+I passed JS, HTML and CSS through validators and beautifiers throughout development to make sure I kepts my code clean and readable and also avoiding trying to fix multiple errors within my code all at once.
+This approach helped me manage my time on the project better.

+Here are a few of the processes I went through to manually test my code:

+1. NavBar:
+    1. Throughout development I checked all links would respond correctly.
+By clicking links I was able to confirm this.
+    2. Next I went into Devtools and turned on mobile emulation to confirm the Toggler button appears, I would click to confirm the button worked correctly.
+    3. Once the links were displayed I clicked each to confirm the navbar opened the page and closed the navbar as intended.
+    4. I also checked all available viewports within devtools to makes sure it displayed correctly.
+    5. Social links were also checked to makes sure they opened a new tab and of course the correct page.
+    6. All tests came were a success and I cannot recall any issues throughout development.

+2. Footer:
+    1. My footers navigation works as intended when clicked.
+    2. Once the Quick Links had been selected I tested to see if they opened the correct pages in new tabs.
+    3. I tested each viewport size to see if it resonsed as expected.
+    4. All tests were successful and no errors except with styling occured.

+3. Responsivness:
+    1. I went to Devtools on chrome and chose various viewports, checked to see any display issues.
+    2. If issues were discovered I would use Unicorn Revealer to see any hard to find padding / margin issues.
+    3. If data did not display properly I added relevant media queries or edited javascript or content until it was correct.
+    4. I then chose the responsive option on the viewports and checked as many resolutions as possible.
+    5. I repeated the processes for any errors in what was displayed.
+    6. I also checked the responsiveness on my personal iPhone and work Android as Devtools I find is not always 100% correct.
+    7. If any errors did occur I corrected them accordingly.

+4. Contact form:
+    1. I went to the Contact form links, both the footer and the navbar links.
+    2. I tried to submit the empty form and an error message about the required fields appears.
+    3. I tried to submit the form with a different array of invalid emails and the relevant error message appears.
+    4. I tried to not input a name and submut the form and again the correct error appears.
+    5. I then submitted the form with all inputs valid and it suppied me with the correct success response.
+    6. Finally I went to my emails to confirm this has infact been a success.

+5.

 ### Bugs

 - During development I realised early on that users would not be able to use the browsers forwards and back button.
 This is unavoidable due to the way I had coded my Javascript,